francesco-innocenti/francesco-innocenti.github.io/_posts/2024-10-01-The-Energy-Landscape-of-Predictive-Coding-Networks.md

 So, in the linear case, the equilibrated energy is simply a rescaled mean squared error (MSE) loss, where the rescaling depends on the network weights.
 How does this rescaling reshape the loss landscape?
 Is it useful?

 Let's return to our origin saddle, for which we have some intuition.
-First, we know from previous work that this saddle becomes flatter and flatter with the depth of the network.
-More specifically, the order-flatness of the saddle, if you like, will be equal to the number of hidden layers.
+We know from previous work that this saddle becomes flatter and flatter with the depth of the network.
+More precisely, the "order-flatness" of the saddle, if you like, is equal to the number of hidden layers (think vanishing gradients).
 So, if you have 1 hidden layer, then the saddle is flat to order 1 (the gradient is zero).
 And if you have 2 hidden layers, then the saddle is flat to second order as the Hessian is zero.

 First-order saddles are also known as strict, while higher-order saddles are labelled as non-strict.
-As it turns out, the origin saddle of the equilibrated energy is always of first-order independent of network depth, with negative curvature.
+As it turns out, the origin saddle of the equilibrated energy is always strict independent of network depth, with negative curvature.

 $$
-\lambda_{\text{min}}(H_{\mathcal{F}^*}(\boldsymbol{\theta} = \mathbf{0})) < 0, \quad \forall H \geq 1 [\text{strict saddle}]
+\lambda_{\text{min}}(H_{\mathcal{F}^*}(\boldsymbol{\theta} = \mathbf{0})) < 0 \quad [\text{strict saddle}]
 $$

 This explains our toy simulations.
 But what about other non-strict saddles?
 We know that there are plenty others in the loss landscape.
-In the paper we consider a general saddle type of which the origin is one (technically saddle of rank zero) and prove that they all become strict in the equilibrated energy (see paper for more details).
+In the paper we consider a general saddle type of which the origin is one (technically saddles of rank zero) and prove that they all become strict in the equilibrated energy (see paper for more details).

 ## Experiments <a name="exps"></a>

 The above theory is for linear networks.
 Does it still hold for practical, non-linear ones?
-Yes.
-We run a wide range of experiments with different datasets, architectures and non-linearities and find that, when initialised close to any saddle that we consider, SGD on the equilibrated energy escapes much faster than on the loss (for the same learning rate).
-The figure below is for the origin saddle, for example.
+Fortunately, yes.
+We run a variety of experiments with different datasets, architectures and non-linearities and in all cases find that, when initialised close to any of the studied saddles, SGD on the equilibrated energy escapes much faster than on the loss (again for the same learning rate).
+The figure below shows results for the origin saddle, for example.

 <p align="center">
     <img src="https://raw.githubusercontent.com/francesco-innocenti/francesco-innocenti.github.io/master/_posts/imgs/nonlinear_nets_origin_saddle.png" style="zoom:15%;" />
     <p style="text-align:center">$$\color{grey}{\small{\text{Figure}}} \space \color{grey}{\small{4}}\notag$$
 </p>

-And for saddles that we do not address theoretically, we run ...
+For saddles that we do not address theoretically, we trained networks on a matrix completion task where we know that starting near the origin GD will transition through saddles of successive rank before converging to a solution of.
+We clearly see that PC quickly escapes all the saddles (including higher-order ones we do not study theoretically) visited by BP.

 <p align="center">
     <img src="https://raw.githubusercontent.com/francesco-innocenti/francesco-innocenti.github.io/master/_posts/imgs/matrix_completion.png" style="zoom:15%;" />
-    <p style="text-align:center">$$\color{grey}{\small{\text{Figure}}} \space \color{grey}{\small{5}}\notag$$</p>
+    <p style="text-align:center">$$\color{grey}{\small{\text{Figure}}} \space \color{grey}{\small{5}}\notag$$
 </p>

+Based on all these results, we conjecture that all the saddles of the equilibrated energy are strict.
+We don't prove it, hence the question mark in the title, even though the empirical evidence is very compelling.

 ## 💭 Concluding thoughts <a name="thoughts"></a>